lanshi17/mcp-sandbox/README.md

 - Use execute_python_code to run your code, with the container_id parameter
 - View execution results and generated file links (these are direct HTTP URLs, e.g. /sandbox/file?...)

 Code execution happens in a secure sandbox environment.
-Generated files (images, CSVs, etc.) will be provided as direct HTTP links, which can be downloaded or viewed inline in the browser.
+Generated files (images, CSVs, etc.) will be provided as direct HTTP links, which can viewed inline in the browser.

 Remember not to use plt.show() in your Python code.
 For visualizations:
 - Save figures to files using plt.savefig() instead of plt.show()